 MGH Revere Adolescent Health Initiative

-But even when financial barriers are removed, additional barriers can prevent people from seeking and receiving care.
-In order to provide high quality, timely, comprehensive health care to all MGH populations, additional social, cultural, linguistic, and socioeconomic barriers must be overcome.
+Lifting the barriers to care for all individuals, regardless of ability to pay, is a core focus of CCHI's work in the communities and neighborhoods we serve.
+But even when financial barriers are removed, additonal barriers can prevent people from seeking and receiving care.
+To provide high quality, timely, comprehensive health care to all MGH populations, additional social, cultural, linguistic, and socioeconomic barriers must be overcome.
 This is precisely the goal of many CCHI programs.
 These programs:

 • Address cultural and linguistic barriers to care.
 The Immigrant and Refugee Health Program in Chelsea provides health assessments for refugees, in their own language, identifying basic health needs as well as more complex mental health needs resulting from conditions like extreme poverty or war.
 The program also assists new arrivals with a range of social service, housing, and other needs to help families through the resettlement process.
 Mindful of a complex U.S. medical system, immigrants and refugees are taught how to navigate the system and manage their own care.